DhishithaPratap/AegisNetAI/README.md

-AegisNet AI is an AI-enhanced network security monitoring and intrusion detection platform built using Python.
+TDFISI AI is an AI-enhanced network security monitoring and intrusion detection platform built using Python.

 The project simulates: